 The onboarding process which is not the same with the induction process, as some people might think.
 The on-boarding is more complex, and it deals with aspects such as the strategy of the organization, insights into the current business climate and the opportunities for further development, cultural agenda of the team and organization.

 What’s the role of the on-boarding process?
 To ensure that expectations on both sides are met, to develop the new employee’s overview on the company and culture, to increase productivity and a sense of clarity on his/her role.

 You can make the induction process more engaging by using methods such as gamification and eContent.
 For example, you can set some goals for your new employee to achieve before getting started with their new job.

-Having certain points to check motivates the recruit and gives him or her a clear direction when it comes to fulfilling the job duties.
+Having certain points to check motivates the recruit and gives him or her a clear direction in fulfilling the job duties.
 You can create leaderboards which lead to a competitive, yet collaborative environment, which also increases the level of motivation and implication of the new employees.
 You can award them with rewards in the form of badges and points.

-Also, you can make the process more effective by employing the method of eContent in your delivery process.
+Also, you can make the process more effective by using the method of eContent in your delivery process.
 Why would you do that?
-Because on the first day in the new working environment, the employee has to acquire a lot of knowledge, which might be overwhelming and confusing.
+Because on the first day in the new working environment, the employee has to gain a lot of knowledge, which might be overwhelming and confusing.

-You can put all the information in the format of responsive and interactive eContent and deliver it in chunks of information, so that the process of internalising it is smoother for the new recruit.
+You can put all the information in the format of responsive and interactive eContent and deliver it in chunks of information so that internalizing it is smoother for the recruit.

-For example, create eContent materials that are similar to the real working environment of the new employees and provide them with a perspective on what their job life will look like.
+For example, create eContent materials similar to the real working environment of the new employees and provide them with a perspective on what their job life will look like.

-If you need valuable eContent, customised to the culture of your organisation and to the specific needs you have, contact us and let’s find the most effective solution for qualitatively growing your team.
+If you need valuable eContent, customized to the culture of your organisation and to the specific needs you have, contact us and let’s find the most effective solution for qualitatively growing your team.